 RDF is popular because it provides flexibility for modeling complex information domains.
 There are a number of existing free or public datasets available in RDF including Wikidata and PubChem, a database of chemical molecules.
 Amazon Neptune supports the W3C’s Semantic Web standards of RDF 1.1 and SPARQL 1.1 (Query and Update), and provides an HTTP REST endpoint that implements the SPARQL Protocol 1.1.
 With Neptune, you can easily use the SPARQL endpoint for both existing and new graph applications.

 Amazon Neptune is integrated with AWS Identity and Access Management (IAM) and provides you the ability to control the actions that your AWS IAM users and groups can take on specific Neptune resources including Database Instances, Database Snapshots, Database Parameter Groups, Database Event Subscriptions, and Database Options Groups.
 In addition, you can tag your Neptune resources, and control the actions that your IAM users and groups can take on groups of resources that have the same tag (and tag value).
-For example, you can configure your IAM rules to ensure developers are able to modify "Development" database instances, but only Database Administrators can modify and delete "Production" database instances.
+For example, you can configure your IAM rules to ensure developers are able to modify "Development" database instances, but only database administrators can modify and delete "Production" database instances.

-Amazon Neptune allows you to encrypt your databases using keys you create and control through AWS Key Management Service (KMS).
+Neptune supports encryption in transit with TLS version 1.2.
+Neptune allows you to encrypt your databases using keys you create and control through AWS Key Management Service (KMS).
 On a database instance running with Neptune encryption, data stored at rest in the underlying storage is encrypted, as are the automated backups, snapshots, and replicas in the same cluster.